bs-community/blessing-skin-server/README.md

 Report Bugs
 ------------
 Please attach your log file (located at `storage/logs/laravel.log`) when reporting a bug.
 You should also provide the information of your server where the error occured on.
-Bug will be addressed ASAP.
+Bugs will be addressed ASAP.

 Copyright & License
 ------------